optimamodel/optima/server/README.md

 Result
-    self.name: string # Name of this parameter self.isnumber = isnumber # Whether or not the result is a number (instead of a percentage) self.pops = pops # The model result by population, if available self.tot = tot # The model result total, if available self.datapops = datapops # The input data by population, if available ...?
+    self.name: string # Name of this parameter self.isnumber:  isnumber # Whether or not the result is a number (instead of a percentage) self.pops:  pops # The model result by population, if available self.tot:  tot # The model result total, if available self.datapops:  datapops # The input data by population, if available ...?

 Resultset